metin/ProAngularJS-Repo/README.md

 047-custom-directives: Illustrates how to create a custom directive unordered-list that appends a <ul> with the products in the scope.

 048-custom-directives-params: Illustrates how to pass additional parameters to the directive to control additional aspects, such as breaking the data dependency.

+049-custom-directives-eval: Illustrates how to evaluate parameter values as expressions so that filters can be used in our directive.